drift-labs/keeper-bots-v2/README.md

 ## Status

 The Dashboards need to refined to show what is relevant for each bot as there are many metrics exported by the bots that are not currently displayed
-A centralized logging solution would be very useful to add!
+A centralized logging solution would be very useful to add